 - Competitors will find out our prices and be able to easily position against us

 Some of the arguments in favour of publishing pricing online focus on the fact that in the age of Google, prospects can find prices online if they search.
-Which is true for a company like Eloqua – not not (yet) for one just getting started like BrightCarbon.
-So, why did we decide to publish?
+Which is true for a company like Eloqua – not (yet) for one getting started like BrightCarbon.
+So, why did we decide to publish our pricing online?

 - We think (know, actually – after all, it’s easy enough to find competitor’s prices by asking directly, asking ex-customers, or subterfuge) that our prices are very competitive